supervisely/developer-portal/app-development/create-import-app/create-import-app-from-template.md

 1. Create api object to communicate with Supervisely Server
 2. Get or create project and dataset
-3. Process data based on it's type: folder, archive, text file with links to images (see step 5)
+3. Process import data (see step 5)
 4. Upload images to dataset (see step 6)
 5. Return result project id